The asymptotic dimension of the grand arc graph is infinite: Asymptotic dimension of

 Witnesses for $\G(\Sigma)$ exist \cite[Lem.~2.7]{grand} and their enlargements are likewise witnesses, hence there exist fully separating witnesses $\Sigma \subset \Omega$ of arbitrarily large complexity.
-If $|\M(\Omega)| > 2$ and $\Gamma$ is chosen as in Lemma~\ref{lem:embed}, then $\A(\Sigma,\Gamma)$ is $\delta$-hyperbolic by Theorem~\ref{thm:pac_hyp} and by Lemma~\ref{lem:embed} and Theorem~\ref{thm:asdim} $\asdim \mathcal{G}(\Omega) > n$ for all $n$.
+If $|\SC(\Omega)| > 2$ and $\Gamma$ is chosen as in Lemma~\ref{lem:embed}, then $\A(\Sigma,\Gamma)$ is $\delta$-hyperbolic by Theorem~\ref{thm:pac_hyp} and by Lemma~\ref{lem:embed} and Theorem~\ref{thm:asdim} $\asdim \mathcal{G}(\Omega) > n$ for all $n$.

-Suppose instead that $|\M(\Omega)| = 2$.
-If $\Omega$ has infinite genus or infinitely many non-maximal ends, then there exists an infinite collection of pairwise-disjoint annular witnesses separating the two maximal end classes $\{e,f\} = \M(\Omega)$.
+Suppose instead that $|\SC(\Omega)| = 2$.
+If $\Omega$ has infinite genus or infinitely many non-maximal ends, then there exists an infinite collection of pairwise-disjoint annular witnesses separating the sets $\{e,f\} = \SC(\Omega)$.
 Choosing finite subcollections defines quasi-flats of arbitrarily large dimension \cite[Exercise 3.13]{curvenotes}, hence again $\asdim \G(\Omega) = \infty$.
 Alternatively, $\G(\Omega)$ contains an asymphoric hierarhically hyperbolic space of arbitrarily high rank, hence has infinite asymptotic dimension \cite[Prop.~1.11]{hhs_gen}.